 I know that no golfer likes to admit it, but we all get rusty during the winter.
 We don’t get a chance to play golf while there’s snow on the ground, and the 20-degree weather doesn’t exactly make you jump off your couch to go practice either.
 So how can we try to keep some of the improvements that we made during the summer months for next year without hating every moment of putting on a small synthetic green in the basement?
-Stay tuned for some of our favorite ways of getting our golf fix during the winter months.
+Join us today as we share some of our favorite ways to get your golf fix during the winter months.

 Chip, Putt, and Swing at Home

 Even though the weather outside might not be great, that’s no excuse to not work on the parts of your game that don’t require as much room to practice.
 One of the best things you can do for your game during the winter is just maintaining the feel of your short game by hitting a couple putts either on a putting mat or just at a water bottle.
-It might seem boring, but it’s a great way to keep a smooth stroke during the winter and pass those long commercial breaks during hockey matches.
+It might seem boring, but it’s a great way to keep a smooth stroke during the winter and pass the time during all those long hockey match commercial breaks.

-Along with putting, chipping and swinging a club are both great ways to practice at home.
-While it might not have the same feel as chipping off grass, chipping some whiffle balls into a cup or bucket is a great way to simulate contact with a ball on a tight lie and is one of the ways I like to practice with my dad during the winter months.
+Along with that, putting, chipping and swinging a club are also great ways to practice at home.
+While it might not have the same feel as chipping off grass, chipping some whiffle balls into a cup or bucket is a great way to simulate contact with a ball and it’s still one of the ways I like to practice with my dad during the winter months.

 Similarly, if you have the space to do so, simply swinging a club without having to hit a shot is a great way to engrain a swing fix that you implemented during the last season.
 It’s also a great way to get in the 100 swings a day that Hank Haney recommends to help put a swing into memory.

 Now, while these may not be the most glamorous ways to practice during the off-season, every little bit helps, and taking 15-20 minutes a few times a week is almost guaranteed to help you shake off the rust quicker once the weather warms up.